fridakitten/Minecraft-iOS/README.md

 # Minecraft iOS

-## Description
-We have a community were we do a lot of things iOS related but also the search for MCPE ipa files. join us if you are interested [on Discord](https://discord.gg/84QhU3Bd).

 > [!NOTE]
 > Missing means that we only found encrypted .ipa files of that version.
 Encrypted means that the version doesn't work, unless someone decrypted it.
+>
+> We have a community were we do a lot of things iOS related but also the search for MCPE ipa files.
+> join us if you are interested [on Discord](https://discord.gg/84QhU3Bd).

 > [!TIP]
 > We made a compatibility chart.